Auto Accident Settlements

 Firm Pushes Hard for Max Payout to Truck Accident Survivor

 Nearly two years ago, the Firm’s client was driving northbound on I-15 in Southern Utah when a long-distance carrier lost control, crossing the median and striking our client’s rental car.
 The impact with the heavy truck destroyed the passenger side of the car, but our client fared far worse: a shattered arm, crushed elbow, broken ribs and three cracked vertebrae.
 Her husband and daughter also suffered injuries and all three were life-flighted to nearby Cedar City.
-Now the case is closer to resolution – thanks to the efforts of litigation attorney Brett Benson.
+Now the case is closer to resolution – thanks to the efforts of one of our litigation attorneys.
 The Firm is pushing hard for a fair and full settlement to this client, who will suffer for the rest of her life from this tragic accident.
-Initially, the insurance company for the trucking company only offered half of what Brett believes the case is worth, but negotiations are now underway following a recent mediation.
-Says COO Alan Macdonald “With our client seriously injured, Brett is determined to get our client the largest settlement possible.
+Initially, the insurance company for the trucking company only offered half of what we believed the case was worth, but negotiations are now underway following a recent mediation.
+Says COO Alan Macdonald “With our client seriously injured, we are determined to get our client the largest settlement possible.
 Right now, the offer is close to a half million dollars and the insurance company is going back for authorization for even more funds.
-But Brett’s sticking to his guns and holding out for a better payout to our client.
+But we are sticking to our guns and holding out for a better payout to our client.
 Hopefully, we’ll have good news soon.
 Stay tuned.”

-CSA Attorney Brett Benson arbitrated five Utah cases in the past month, resulting in settlement amounts much larger than what the insurance adjuster offered prior to litigation:
+One CSA Attorney arbitrated five Utah cases in the past month, resulting in settlement amounts much larger than what the insurance adjuster offered prior to litigation:

 3x More $$$ Our client from Upland, California was involved in an accident while in Salt Lake City and suffered nerve damage.
 Farmers Insurance’s offer was $8000, but following arbitration, our client was awarded $24,955.